 It’s a strange word, I know, but bear with me.
-Some seek to define the Church as what it once was, others as what it currently is, and still others as what it will be, or is becoming.
-I think that some very genuine questions are being asked by those who are seeking to re-engage the church.
+Some seek to define the Church by what it once was, others as by what it currently is, and some, by what it will be, or is becoming.
+I think that there’s a host of genuine conversations and questions that are being had and asked by those who are seeking to re-engage church.
 Of course, for those willing to risk and ask the hard questions, it can be a bit dangerous.
-Institutions whose very frameworks depend on their definitions, are threatened when those definitions and the accompanying assumptions are called into question.
-For that past 10 years or so, I’ve had what I would describe as a God-Directed Dissatisfaction with the status quo definitions of what the church is.
+Institutions whose very frameworks depend on their self-securing definitions, are threatened when those definitions and the accompanying assumptions are called into question.
+For that past 10 years or so, I’ve had what I would describe as a God-Directed Dissatisfaction with the status quo definitions of church.

 In an effort to alleviate that dissatisfaction, I’ve gone through phases of retrofitting, retaining, restoring, reforming, restructuring, and much respiration.
 When the missional conversation started many years ago, I thought to myself “YES!” this is it.
-This is a framework by which I can form a more biblical view of the church.
+This is a framework by which I can adopt.
 To me;

 THE MISSIONAL CHURCH IS… the people of God living with the sentiment of sent-ness acting in concert together in fulfillment of God’s Mission.
 Always engaging and discipling the nations (ethnic groups), proclaiming the message of the Godhead in word and deed, being collectively conformed to God’s image through facilitating interconnectedness between people and God, and abiding more and more in Christ.

-Likewise, I think the organic conversation began long ago.
-Initially it smacked against my prefigured sensibilities.
-Amongst the people who held to this view of the church, there seemed to be quite a bit of bickering.
+Likewise, I think the Organic Church conversation began long ago.
+Initially it collided with my reformed ecclesiastical sensibilities.
+Amongst the people who held to this view of the church, there was quite a bit of bickering and axe grinding.
 I almost dismissed the idea entirely.
-But, for me now;
+But, for me;

 THE ORGANIC CHURCH IS… unified indigenous gatherings shaped into their unique forms by learning how to live by Christ and express Him corporately, creatively, and continually.
 It’s a family on mission together, a living organism, a totally participatory, non-hierarchical, non-positional, mutually influential, and consensual people on a trajectory of the reconciliation of all things.